open5e/open5e/source/monsters/tome-of-beasts/V/vine-lord/vine-lord.rst

 **Awaken the Green (1/Day).** The vine lord magically animates one or two trees it can see within 60 feet of it.
-These trees have the same statistics as a treant, except they have Intelligence and Charisma scores of 1, they can’t speak, and they have only the Slam action option.
+These trees have the same statistics as a :ref:`srd:treant`, except they have Intelligence and Charisma scores of 1, they can’t speak, and they have only the Slam action option.
 An animated tree acts as an ally of the vine lord.
 The tree remains animate for 1 day or until it dies;